federicotdn/pimacs/etc/design.md

 ## Subroutines
 In Emacs, many Elisp functions are defined in C (such as `concat` or `+`).
 Special forms (such as `if` or `while`) are also defined in C. All of these together combined are referred to as "subroutines".
 The main difference between the two groups is that for special forms, arguments are not evaluated before being passed to them.
 This makes sense; for example, `if` needs to receive both the `then` and `else` expressions and decide which one to evaluate depending on the condition.
 If both expressions were evaulated before being handed to the `if`, that wouldn't be very useful!
 Apart from this, the mechanisms for implementing Elisp functions / special forms in C are quite similar.

-In Emacs, these Elisp functions and special forms are built using C functions plus a collection of macros.
+So then, resumed: in Emacs Elisp functions and special forms are built using C functions plus a collection of C macros.

 In Pimacs, Elisp functions and special forms are implemented using methods on the `execContext` structure, plus a manual call to a dedicated method for effectively registering the function or special form.
 The implementation method must return `(lispObject, error)`, and can accept either 0, 1, 2 all the way to 8 `lispObject` arguments, or otherwise `...lispObject`.
 These are then the valid signatures:
 ```go